cheatsnake/backend-cheats/README_ENG.md

 > 🛠 The repository is under active development, so it is constantly updated and supplemented

-> 🤝 If you want to help the project, feel free to send your [Pull requests](https://github.com/cheatsnake/backend-cheats/pulls)
+> 🤝 If you want to help the project, feel free to send your [pull requests](https://github.com/cheatsnake/backend-cheats/pulls)

-> 📝 Translation into English is in progress
+> 🌐 The development of a web page in the process...

 <p><a name="top"></a></p>